kibook/s1kd-tools/tools/s1kd-repcheck/README.md

 The directory to start searching for CIR data modules in.
 By default, the current directory is used.

+-F, --valid-filenames
+Print the filenames of valid objects.

 -f, --filenames
 Print the filenames of invalid objects.